Alicia24s/DigitalArtefact/DA_Code/JavaFilesExplained.md

 - Components of logic to be called within DA_Logic, Option Selection, App.Java (Basically anywhere in the code that has a loophole that the user can break, methods from this class fixes them)
 - This is a Class that holds methods for users rejections/ unexpected answers
 - (Basically a class mitigating situations for the user to break the logic)
 - Challenge: Create a way to take word input and specialise and output with some AI API

-## AnswerManager.java

-- Determines what happens when user picks an answer A-B and tells them if its right or wrong

 ## PersonalInformation.java